 Your baby is constipated if...

 - Sometimes after days of "dry spell", you notice a watery stool and may confuse it with diarrhea.
-It is actually one of the symptoms of constipation, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.
+It is actually one of the symptoms of constipation in newborn babies, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.

 How can I treat newborn constipation?